 Photos are all too often an afterthought in web content.
 In this session, David Anderson will share simple, key pointers for taking the right photos for your website: effective and engaging photos that connect with your readers and support your content.
 You don’t need expensive equipment or years of experience to take great shots.
 You’ll learn how to take more strategic photos in a snap.

-Who will present at the Higher Ed Content Conference?
+Who teaches the Higher Ed Content Conference?